thatcsharpguy/that-c-sharp-guy/en/_posts/2015-12-15-introduction-xamarin-forms-sharpuladora.md

 ## Part 2 - The pages
 The graphic interface of the apps built with Xamarin.Forms are composed by a set of elements of type `Page`, you can build your own pages from scratch, however, Forms offers to us some pre-coded page templates that we can use to work with in our apps.
 You can see a full list of those template pages <a href="https://developer.xamarin.com/guides/cross-platform/xamarin-forms/controls/pages/" target="_blank">here</a>.

-The *Sharpuladora app* consists of only one page, created using a `ContenPage` since it is one of the easiest to use.
+The *Sharpuladora app* consists of only one page, created using a `ContentPage` since it is one of the easiest to use.

 ### Part 2.1 - Creating the main page
 When it comes to create a new page, we have to decide whether we will create using pure C# code or use XAML, this time, we will use C#.

 Create a new folder and name it  `Pages` inside the project named  `Sharpuladora`, then create a new C# class named  `CalcPage` inside that new folder.
-Make your `CalcPage` derive from  `ContenPage`.
+Make your `CalcPage` derive from  `ContentPage`.

 ##### Code
 File: `CalcPage.cs`